 - However, various automotive manufacturers face hardships in maintaining production schedules due to the lack of semiconductor-based electronics components.
 Furthermore, the limited capacity expansion of 8-inch semiconductor production has intensified the shortage in the past few years.
 In the short term, this has led to price increases.
 This scenario, coupled with a significant decline in demand for commercial and passenger vehicles globally, negatively impacted the revenues from the automotive segment.

 - For instance, in April 2022, Ford announced that its Flat Rock assembly plant near Detroit would go idle due to the semiconductor shortage.
 General Motors also announced that it would be idling a major pickup truck manufacturing plant near Fort Wayne, Indiana, for two weeks in April.

 Asia Pacific is Expected to Hold a Major Market Share

 - China has a very ambitious semiconductor agenda.
 Backed by USD 150 billion in funding, the country is developing its domestic IC industry and plans to make more of its chips.
 Greater China, which encompasses Hong Kong, China, and Taiwan, is a geopolitical hotspot.
-The US-China trade war is compounding tensions in an area where all the leading process technology is located, forcing many Chinese companies to invest in their semiconductor foundries.
+The US-China trade war is compounding tensions in an area where all the leading process technology is located, forcing many Chinese companies to invest in semiconductor foundries.

-- The number of newly registered chip-related companies in China more than tripled in the first five months of the year from the same period in 2020 in a new sign that China is sparing no effort in its pursuit of self-sufficiency in semiconductors, for which the country relies heavily on imports and US technologies to satisfy domestic demand.
-According to Qichacha, from January through May 2021, China saw 15,700 new companies involved in everything from designing to manufacturing chips.
+- The number of newly registered chip-related companies in China more than tripled in the first five months of the year from the same period in 2020 in a new sign that China is sparing no effort in its pursuit of self-sufficiency in semiconductors, for which the country relies heavily on the imports and US technologies to satisfy domestic demand.
+According to the Qichacha, from January 2021 through May 2021, China saw 15,700 new companies involved in everything from designing to manufacturing chips.